 Benefits of an Externship

-If you’re exploring different career options, a series of short-term externships can help you get a better idea of what the daily workings of different fields look like.
-You’ll also meet a lot of people, make valuable contacts and become better educated about the types of careers that appeal to you.
+If you are exploring different career options, a series of short-term externships can help you get a better idea of what the daily workings of different fields look like.
+You will also meet a lot of people, make valuable contacts and become better educated about the types of careers that appeal to you.
 This can help reduce the potential of pursuing a pricey education or a career path that you might not be suited for.